 - How Does the Government’s COVIDSafe App Work?

 - JobKeeper 2.0 – What Are The Changes?

 - JobKeeper August Update: What You Should Know

 For more information on how the Government can help you, visit the Government’s Coronavirus hub at www.australia.gov.au.

 We’ve created a tool that will help determine whether your business is likely to be eligible for the government’s JobKeeper payment.
 All you have to do is answer a short set of simplified questions.

 We’re to help businesses navigate the legal side of things, in any circumstance.
 Whatever position you’re in – if you’ve been forced to shutdown or need to alter how your business operates, being as organised as you can be is key.
-If you have questions relating to complying with new Government rules, it may be worth getting in touch with a business lawyer.
+If you have further questions relating to new Government rules, it may be worth getting in touch with a business lawyer.